VolmitSoftware/docs/iris/93-api-tree-feller.md

 ## How a run comes apart

-Discovery walks mantle provenance outward from the broken block in 26 directions, BFS.
+Discovery walks mantle provenance outward from the broken block in 26 directions, BFS, off the main thread.
 Members remove in discovery order (trigger first; ties Y then X then Z).

 Bounds — any hit marks discovery incomplete; Iris falls back to **only the trigger block**: